 Statute No. 7 – Discipline

-E7.01-1 The Executive Committee may appoint a subcommittee (the “committee”) to execute certain of its responsibilities pursuant to Statute 7.
+E7.01-1 The Executive Committee may appoint a subcommittee (“the Accountability committee”) to execute certain of its responsibilities pursuant to Statute 7.

-E7.01-2 Five (5) alumni brothers or an undergraduate chapter by a vote of not less than two-thirds of the members present and voting, may impose any or all of the following penalties upon undergraduate members for violation of Statute 3.18:
+E7.01-2 an undergraduate chapter by a vote of not less than two-thirds of the members present and voting may impose any or all of the following penalties upon undergraduate members for violation of Statute 3.18:

 1. community/campus/chapter service not to exceed 300 hours;